[ Precoat Filters ]

-Precoat filtration is used in order to prevent filter elements from premature clogging and to secure fine filtration efficiency.
-Filter elements are protected by depositing a layer of precoat material (normally cellulose, diatomaceous earth, or similar material) on their surface prior to filtration.
-For this purpose a precoat slurry is introduced into the filter vessel prior to the start-up of the filtration process.
+Precoat filtration is used in order to prevent filter elements from clogging and to secure fine filtration efficiency.
+Filter elements are protected by depositing on their surface a layer of precoat material (normally cellulose, diatomaceous earth, or similar), prior to filtration.
+For this purpose, precoat slurry is introduced into the filter vessel prior to start the filtration process.

-Generally precoat filtration is used in the treatment of lean amine slip streams, saturated brine for chloralkali plants and turbine condensate return streams.
+Generally precoat filtration is used in the treatment of lean amines slip streams, saturated brine for chloralkali plants and turbine condensate return streams.

-The Unidro candle precoat filters consist of a vertical cylindrical vessel with a conical bottom.
-The filtering candles are fixed at the top on a horizontal nozzle sheet or collecting manifold.
+The Unidro candles precoat filters consist of a vertical cylindrical vessel with conical bottom, with filtering candles fixed at their top on horizontal nozzle sheet or collecting manifolds.

-The backwash procedure may be specific for the application and project requirements.
-The Unidro system can be designed for slurry discharge or dry discharge where the latter involves a drying gas stream which facilitates delivering a dry cake for disposal.
+The backwash procedure may be different for each application and project requirements.
+The Unidro systems can be designed for slurry discharge or dry discharge, the latter involving a drying gas stream which allows delivering a dry cake for disposal.

-The filtering elements are vertical round leaves which can filter inward through each side.
-They are held by a central shaft which also acts as a filtered liquid collector.
+The filtering elements are vertical round leaves, which can filter inward through each side.
+They are hold by a central shaft, which also acts as filtered liquid collector.